I’ve been reviewing solution-focused literature to accomplish the following:

 - Problems maintain themselves when we depict the problem as always happening.

 - The problem is often seen as primary, and exceptions, if seen at all, are seen as secondary.
 While solution-focused, the exceptions are primary; [Leadership Development] is meant to help create a similar inversion, which will lead to the development of a solution/progress.

-- From the start asking, ‘What are you already doing that works?’ … My task (as a facilitator, coach, supporter), when constructed this way, allows us to co-develop clues or differences that fit since the person is asked to continue to do something.
+- From the start, ask, ‘What are you already doing that works?’ … When constructed this way, my task (as a facilitator, coach, and supporter) allows us to co-develop clues or differences that fit since the person is asked to continue doing something.

-Knowing and respecting that you are the expert of your work, life, and self, helps to discover the capacity, resources, what’s working, what’s not working, and skills you possess.
+Knowing and respecting that you are the expert in your work, life, and self, helps to discover the capacity, resources, what’s working, what’s not working, and skills you possess.
 Identifying what progress looks like, a vision of how you will know when you make sufficient progress happens.